 To isolate causal effects of marriage timing on political participation, we use menarche age as an instrument for marriage age.
 We draw on the nationally representative India Human Development Survey (IHDS), which shows that close to half of all women marry before the legal age of 18 (Desai and Vanneman 2018).
 We find that marrying young has large and significant negative effects.
-A standard deviation (SD) increase in marriage age (3 years, 7 months) increases the probability that women attend public council meetings by 2 percentage points-a 25% increase relative to the sample mean.
-Similarly, an SD increase in marriage age raises the likelihood that women discuss politics with their husbands by 6 percentage points, or 8% of the sample average.
-Our article thus speaks directly to the literature on marriage and women's political participation (e.g., Burns et al. 1997; Stout, Kretschmer, and Ruppanner 2017; Wolfinger and Wolfinger 2008), by highlighting that it is not only marriage itself that matters; when marriage happens in a woman's life matters too.
+A standard deviation (SD) increase in marriage age (3 years, 7 months) increases the probability that women attend public council meetings by 2 percentage points-a 25 percent increase relative to the sample mean.
+Similarly, an SD increase in marriage age raises the likelihood that women discuss politics with their husbands by 6 percentage points, or 8 percent of the sample average.
+Our paper thus speaks directly to the literature on marriage and women's political participation (e.g., Burns, Schlozman, and Verba 1997; Wolfinger and Wolfinger 2008; Stout, Kretschmer, and Ruppanner 2017), by highlighting that it is not only marriage itself that matters; when marriage happens in a woman's life matters too.

 We next examine heterogeneity across rural and urban areas.
-We expect the effects of marriage age to be smaller in the latter, as the greater access to information through media, internet, civil society, and so on, may reduce the negative impact of low education on women's political participation.
-Better access to contraception in urban areas may also mean that child care demands are less of a constraint to women's political activity.
-Further, greater exposure to women from different socioeconomic backgrounds in urban areas may weaken the negative effect of early marriage on women's perceptions about gender roles.
-Empirically, among rural women ( $N \approx 25,000$ ), the results are similar to the full sample: an SD increase in marriage age (3 years, 5 months) boosts the probability that rural women attend village meetings and discuss politics at home by 32% and 6%, respectively, above the sample mean.
-In contrast, among urban women ( $N \approx 12,000$ ), marriage age has no statistically significant impact, although these null effects are not precisely estimated.
+We expect the effects of marriage age to be smaller in the latter, as the greater access to information through media, internet, civil society, and so on may reduce the negative impact of low education on women's political participation.
+Better access to contraception in urban areas may also mean that childcare demands are less of a constraint to women's political activity.
+Further, greater exposure to women from different socio-economic backgrounds in urban areas may weaken the negative effect of early marriage on women's perceptions about gender roles.
+Empirically, among rural women ( $N\approx25,000$ ), the results are similar to the full sample: an SD increase in marriage age (3 years, 5 months) boosts the probability that rural women attend village meetings and discuss politics at home by 32 and 6 percent, respectively, above the sample mean.
+In contrast, among urban women ( $N\approx12,000$ ), marriage age has no statistically significant impact, though these null effects are not precisely estimated.

-Finally, we investigate five potential mechanisms: education, childbearing, employment (representing civic skills, time, and money, respectively), mobility, and household decisionmaking power (representing intrahousehold power dynamics).
+Finally, we investigate five potential mechanisms: education, childbearing, and employment (representing civic skills, time, and money, respectively), and mobility and household decision-making power (representing intra-household power dynamics).
 We demonstrate that an interrupted education and less available time seem to be the primary channels through which the impacts of marriage age operate.
 Taken together, our results highlight marriage age as a crucial causal factor curbing the participation in the political sphere of women in the developing world.